High Quality Home Inspections in the Verde Valley

 While a home inspector may recommend some minor repairs, they are not qualified to make major repairs.
 He or she can provide information about what needs to be repaired — and it might be helpful to know that information — but the decision to actually do the work lies solely with the homeowner.
 Not only does this you the freedom to choose your contractors, but it also helps prevent a conflict of interest.

-A home inspection can affect appraisals for two reasons: 1) The inspector may find something wrong with the property that would lower the value of the home, 2) The inspector may find things that need repair which could increase the value of the home.
-If the inspection finds issues that require repairs, then the seller has to decide whether they want to fix them themselves, or hire someone else to do it.
-If the buyer wants to purchase the home, he/she must be willing to pay for those repairs.
+A home inspection can affect appraisals for two reasons: 1) The inspector may find something wrong with the property that would lower the value of the home.
+2) The inspector may find things that may be in need of repair.
+If so, the seller has to decide whether they want to fix the items or sell “as-is.”
+If the buyer wants to purchase the home, he/she must take the repair items into account during negotiation and when making a final decision.

 Our certified inspector knows what signs to look for when checking for monsters under the bed.
 In addition, we’ll check your chimney to make sure Santa can get down safely!